yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 `ysqlsh` works best with servers of the same or an older major version.
 [Meta-commands](#meta-commands) are particularly likely to fail if the server is a newer version than `ysqlsh` itself.
 The general functionality of running SQL statements and displaying query results should also work with servers of a newer major version, but this cannot be guaranteed in all cases.

-If you want to use `ysqlsh` to connect to several servers of different major versions, use the newest version of `ysqlsh`.
-You can keep a copy of `ysqlsh` from each major version use the version that matches the respective server, but in practice, this shouldn't be necessary.
+If you are running multiple versions of YugabyteDB, use the newest version of `ysqlsh` to connect.
+You can keep and use the matching version of `ysqlsh` to use with each version of YugabyteDB, but in practice, this shouldn't be necessary.

 ### Starting ysqlsh